cjkenney/cjkenney.com-archive/content/blog/ski-build/index.md

 ## Template Ski
 Print blueprint
 Glue spray on mdf
+Easiest to rough cut MDF to the template with a jigsaw and then sand to match the edges.
+Take your time with this process because the template sets the baseline for the rest of the build.
 Sand to the edges

 ## Bases
+Base material comes shipped in a roll.
+Before cutting the material, unroll the material and place weights so the material flattens.
+It is easiest to cut the material with a razor blade.
+Clamp the base material to your template and use a router with a flush trim bit to transfer the template to the material.
+It is helpful to use a white sharpie on the base material for markings.
+Mark the tip and tail of your base material to keep it aligned later in the layup process.
+The smooth side of the base material will be touching snow, while the rougher

 # Mounting
+Two options:
+Find a template online that matches your bindings - eg. Google "Look Pivot mounting template" TODO find mounting video - masking tape/super glue technique TODO find drill bit size - I think it was 3/16 in?
+When marking holes, rotate the drill bit to get an even mount hole

+Wrap masking tape to depth of the screw.
+Put a bit of super glue on the bottom of the screw to help keep it in place.

 # Stone Grinding
+Stone grinding gives structure to the base material.
+It also

 # Graphics
 Can use rice paper graphics

 # Mistakes / What I Would Do Differently Next Time

 - Design of my skis didn't account for the 2mm width of the ski edges.
 Everything but the topsheet needed to be cut -2mm along the entire perimeter.
+  I would make my template with one side at regular width, and on the other side extruded +2mm.
+  TODO find video where the dude explained this - think it was the video series where he messed up the epoxy layup.
+  Black mountain ski co video series?
+- When printing my template, I exported my CAD design to print with multiple pages.
+  I taped together the pages and built a template, but it wasn't straight.
+  This was dumb.
+For V2 of the template, I sent my design file to be printed with a plotter at a UPS store.

 # Resources